iotaledger/iota-wiki/docs/participate/contribute-to-wiki/for_tws/style_guide.md

 #### Emphasis

 In general, use emphasis notation sparingly.
-In most cases, you can emphasize anything by using the right words and sentence structure even in plain text.
+In most cases, you can emphasize anything by using right words and structuring sentences even in plain text.

 Always use *weak emphasis* for UI element names.